-SEA KAYAKING In small groups of kayakers, under full instruction from our Expedition Kayak Guides, experience true tranquility as you paddle through clinking ice floes in awe of the enormity of the surrounding scenery.
+SEA KAYAKING In small groups of kayakers, experience true tranquility as you paddle through clinking ice floes in awe of the enormity of the surrounding scenery.
 Sea kayaking is a voyage-duration program, where we aim to kayak multiple times throughout your voyage.
 Previous kayaking experience and a good level of fitness is required.
-Single and tandem sea kayaks are available.
 Sea kayaking spaces are limited so we recommend booking early to secure your place.